Sato-Tate equidistribution for families of Hecke-Maass forms on SL(n,R)/SO(n): Symmetry type of families and low-lying zeros

 \subsection{Essential cuspidality}

+In establishing the above density statistics of the zeros, one needs to control the poles.
 All of the representations $\mathrm{std}$, $\mathrm{sym}^2$, $\wedge^2$ and $\mathrm{Ad}$ of $\SL(n,\C)$ are irreducible.
 Following~\cite{SST} we say that each of the associated families are essentially cuspidal.
 Essentially cuspidal families of $L$-functions are expected to have negligible number of poles on average which we shall now verify for each family in turn.

 The completed $L$-functions $\Lambda(s,\pi,\mathrm{std})$ are entire so there is nothing to verify for the family of standard $L$-functions.